 Recipes with Chickpea Flour

 Here are a few recipes where I have used Chickpea flour (besan).
 Next on my list to try is Socca.
-We enjoyed it in Nice, France couple of years back 🙂
+We enjoyed it in Nice, France a couple of years back 🙂

 Chickpea Squash Fritters